 Maybe you want to change one big habit of a lifetime, twenty-five little ones, or three hundred micro-habits.
 Either path will lead to a happier, less stressful life.

-Good routines help you grow and prosper.
+You see, good routines help you grow and prosper.
 They ease the workload, and make “doing the right thing” easy.
 You’ve got plenty of good routines already.

-Bad routines cause overwhelm, procrastination and frustration.
+Conversely, bad routines cause overwhelm, procrastination and frustration.
 They suck productive time out of your day, and make “doing the wrong thing” easy.
 You’ve probably got more than a few bad routines in your arsenal too.

 Think about your usual morning routine.

 How many of those current routines would fall into the “good” category, and how many would you class as “bad”.

 It doesn’t matter what the split is right now.
 What matters is what the split’s going to be tomorrow.
 And next week, next month and next year.

 You see, if your split of good/bad morning routines is currently 10/90, then taking it to 15/85 is a good result.
 In practical terms, that could be as simple as removing a single “hitting the snooze button” bad routine, and implementing a solitary “drink a glass of water before coffee” good routine.

 Your aim needn’t be to eliminate all bad routines from your life.
 Instead, it should be to continually move the needle in the right direction, aiming for constant, never-ending improvement of the good/bad ratio.